pkhuong/pkhuong.github.io/source/_posts/2021-04-30-sqlite-replication-without-logs-on-logs.markdown

 unlike sqlite's native WAL mode, by waiting for the writer to release locks to find quiescent points.

 There are downsides to this approach, compared to [shipping sqlite's WAL](https://litestream.io/).
+There's an obvious trade-off regarding reliability and invasiveness: reading the WAL file from the outside is much less likely to break the main DB, but parsing the WAL to find new frames might result in broken recovery logs, and relying on sqlite's database open logic to apply WAL segments makes it harder to implement live read replication.
-I can think of these three:
+Apart from that, I can think of three definite downsides:

 1. Writing to a db without using our replicating VFS will break everything
-2. Write transactions must fit in RAM.
+2. Write transactions must fit in RAM
-3. The classic rollback mode does not support concurrent readers while a write is in flight.
+3. The classic rollback mode does not support concurrent readers while a write is in flight

 We can fix #1 by using a special on-disk format that will break the regular OS VFS, so that's not too much of an issue.
 I'm not sure what I think of #2.
 In practice, most sqlite *databases* comfortably fit in RAM...

-The last point is more subtle than it looks, because the WAL's mode support for readers while a write is in flight is not great: sqlite's [WAL file can grow without bounds as long as a read transaction is open](https://www.sqlite.org/cgi/src/doc/wal2/doc/wal2.md).
+The last point is more subtle than it looks, because the WAL mode's support for reads while a write is in flight is not great: sqlite's [WAL file can grow without bounds as long as a read transaction is open](https://www.sqlite.org/cgi/src/doc/wal2/doc/wal2.md).
-This failure mode can be surprising in production, and is particularly annoying when one independently ships a journal to persistent remote storage.
+This behaviour can be surprising in production, and is particularly annoying when one independently ships a journal to persistent remote storage.

-Concurrent reads, at least on a given replica, are also irrelevant for the use case I'm interested in.
+Concurrent reads, at least on the write leader, are also irrelevant for the use case I'm interested in.
 Backtrace's backend uses sqlite to store configuration data, and caches the database's contents as heap-allocated objects.
 Concurrent readers access the latter in-memory object, which are synchronised more loosely and efficiently than sqlite.
-Our primary reason for journaling writes to sqlite is fail-over; secondarily, we would like remote read-only replicas, but these concurrent readers wouldn't be visible to the writer's sqlite.
+Our primary reason for journaling sqlite writes is fail-over; secondarily, we would like remote read-only replicas, but these concurrent readers wouldn't be visible to the writer's sqlite.